 Dan’s honors and awards include a National Merit Scholarship, Phi Beta Kappa, the Medical Fund Society Prize in Surgery as the Outstanding Senior Medical Student in Surgery, Air Force Commendation Medal for Meritorious Service, Kearney Hub Freedom Award for Humanitarian Service and the Ron and Carol Cope Cornerstone of Excellence Award from the University of Nebraska-Kearney.
 He has served as a past member of the Fellowship of Christian Athletes Nebraska State Advisory Board, the Nebraska Brain Injury Association Steering Committee, the American Orthopedic Society for Sports Medicine Council of Delegates, the Washington University Medical Center Alumni Association Executive Council and The American Journal of Sports Medicine Board of Reviewers.

 After retiring from his Nebraska practice in 2016, Dan and his wife Jo moved to Columbia, Missouri.
 For three years, he worked part time as a sports medicine specialist at the Missouri Orthopedic Institute of the University of Missouri.
 In October 2019, he fully retired from medicine to devote his undivided attention to serving as President of Guardian Hills, which he and his wife co-founded the previous year.

-Jo and Dan have been married for over 37 years and have three adult sons and two grandsons.
+Dan & Jo have been married for over 40 years and have three adult sons, three daughters-in-law and two grandsons.